Strengthening Families Georgia

 About Strengthening Families Georgia

 Strengthening Families Georgia (SFG) represents a multi-disciplinary partnership of nearly 50 national, state and local, and public and private organizations dedicated to embedding five research-based Protective Factors into services and supports for children and their families.
-SFG is housed at Prevent Child Abuse Georgia located within Georgia State University.
+SFG is housed at Positive Childhood Alliance Georgia located within Georgia State University.

 The Leadership Team embodies our mission of utilizing the protective factors framework in all programs and services.
 The Leadership Team is made up of approximately 20 members and provides direction and guidance for embedding the five protective factors in all areas of related work through: